How to spend a weekend in Brussels, Belgium, on a budget! Including plenty of chocolate, museums, and architecture.

 Budget Accommodation in Brussels

-Even hostel dorm rooms in Brussels are a bit pricey, with the cheapest ones costing $23 per night for a dorm bed.
+Even hostel dorm rooms in Brussels are a bit pricey.
+The cheapest ones cost 19 USD per night for a dorm bed.

 But that’s pretty standard for western Europe, and it’s still cheaper than a hotel.